-The Cleveland Project is located at Luina approximately 80 kilometres from Burnie in north-western Tasmania.
 The tin province in northwest Tasmania hosts some of the world's highest grade and most productive tin mines, including Renison Bell, Mt.
 Bischoff and Cleveland.
 The region has well-developed infrastructure and a strong mining culture.
 The site is linked to Burnie Port by sealed roads.
 Accessible power runs through the Cleveland exploration licence area.